This page describes the simulation analyses that appear on HorsesAss.

 How can I see the polls being used?

 From the map, click on a state to jump to the results table.
 From there, click on the number in the “# polls” column, and you will be taken to a list of polls.

 When a poll gives a two-way race (e.g. Clinton vs. Trump) as well as a three- or four-way race (e.g. Clinton vs. Trump vs. Johnson vs. Stein), we take the results of the 3-way or 4-way race.
 The third party votes are rolled up into an “other” category and not included in the analysis, but it does capture the effect of how 3rd party votes reduce the number of votes, as well as changes to the relative proportion of votes for the Democratic and Republican candidates.

-For each simulation, an election is “held” in each state (plus D.C. plus districts for Nebraska and Maine) using “current” polls.
+For each simulation, an election is “held” in each state (plus D.C. plus districts for Nebraska and Maine in presidential elections) using “current” polls.
 For the presidential analyses, state results are then combined as would happen in the electoral college—winner takes all in 48 states plus D.C., and by the special rules for Nebraska and Maine.

 As an example, in Feb 2008, there was a single poll conducted in Maryland for the Obama–McCain match-up.
 A Rasmussen poll was conducted on 2 Jan 2008 and surveyed 500 voters, finding that 42% support McCain, 48% support Obama and 10% were either undecided or supported someone else.
 (This poll was “old” because it was more than a month old, but it was the most current poll at the time, so it was the best information available.)
 Here are the steps involved using data from the 2008 election: